noahhefner/website/content/posts/the-land-cruiser-of-laptops/index.md

 Another popular firmware modification is [me_cleaner](https://github.com/corna/me_cleaner).
 To understand its purpose, you first need to understand the [Intel Management Engine](https://en.wikipedia.org/wiki/Intel_Management_Engine) (IME).
 IME is a proprietary microcontroller present on all post-2006 Intel platforms that operates independently of the main CPU and operating system.

 IME enables features such as Intel Active Management Technology (AMT), Intel Boot Guard, and Intel Protected Audio Video Path (PAVP).
-To function, it requires deep system access, including DMA access to memory and transparent network connectivity.
+To function, it requires deep system access, including direct memory access (DMA) and network connectivity.
 While IME has legitimate enterprise use cases, it has raised significant security and privacy concerns within the open-source community.
 [3]

 On newer systems—including the T430—IME cannot be fully disabled due to its tight integration with the boot process.
 However, it can be neutered. me_cleaner modifies the IME firmware so that it is active only during the boot process, effectively disabling it during normal operation.

 For the ThinkPad xx30 series, there’s a project called [skulls](https://github.com/merge/skulls), which bundles all the tools needed to install coreboot with SeaBIOS and apply me_cleaner.
-It’s essentially a one-stop shop for the most popular firmware mods on xx30 ThinkPads.
+It’s essentially a one-stop shop for all the popular firmware mods on xx30 ThinkPads.

 Flashing the firmware requires fully disassembling the machine to access two ROM chips on the underside of the motherboard.
 A CH341A programmer or a Raspberry Pi—what I used—can then be used to flash the firmware.
-Skulls simplifies the entire process by abstracting away the complexity into just two Bash scripts.
+Skulls simplifies the process by abstracting away all the complexity of backing up the stock BIOS, running me_cleaning, and flshing coreboot into just two Bash scripts.

 ![T430 disassembled](teardown.jpg)